 GADS Contact –

 MIDAS collects protection system misoperation data as well as protection system operation

 counts in a common format.
 This provides a uniform approach to report, measure, and analyze

 protection system performance and to analyze misoperation data.
 Analysis of MIDAS data at

 the regional and NERC level provides information that may be used to improve BES reliability.
-For Quarter 2 of 2016 and later, protection system operations data is submitted quarterly through the
+Protection system operations data is submitted through the

 MIDAS Contact –